0x444454/mandelbr8/README.md

 The VIC-II chip in the C64 and C128 only allows 4 colors for each 4x8 block in multicolor bitmap mode:
 - 1 common background color, shared by all blocks.
 We use black (Mandelbrot set color).
 - 3 custom colors.
 - Each color is selected from a fixed palette of 16 colors.
-If the Kawari version of the VIC-II is found, we redefine the palette with a nicer gradient.
+If the Kawari version of the VIC-II is found, we redefine the palette with a nice gradient.

 The TED chip in the Plus/4 and C16 also allows only 4 colors for each 4x8 block in multicolor bitmap mode, but with further restrictions:
 - 2 common background colors, shared by all blocks.
 We use Black (Mandelbrot set color) and Light Gray.
 - 2 custom colors chosen from a fixed palette of 121 colors.
 We use pastel colors on the TED and use Light Gray as the second shared color to minimize the visibility of color errors.

 After calculating all colors in the 4x8 tile, we create a color histogram and assign block colors based on the most used ones.